ajuzajay/Learning-2025/day1/README.md

 Platform compatibility means if you are building a image in macbook that image won't support for Linx machine becuase of platform compatibility issues.
 In real world we will not use mac images we build image for Linux. like below

-docker build -t ajayjohn100/bootcampday1 --platform=linux/amd64 .  <--- ajayjohn=<docker name> and which repo we are pushing that is <bootcampday1>
+docker build -t ajayjohn100/bootcampday1 --platform=linux/amd64 .  <--- ajayjohn=<docker name> and whhich docker we are pushing the image, docker repo name --> <bootcampday1>

 **How to readuce build time ?**